GoogleCloudPlatform/ezcx/INSTRUCTIONS.md

 }
 ```

-3. The `ezcx.Server` is designed to accept functions that follow `ezcx.HandlerFunc`'s method signature: `(WebhookResponse, WebhookRequest) error` instead of http.HandlerFuncs.
+3. The `ezcx.Server` accepts functions that follow `ezcx.HandlerFunc`'s method signature: `(WebhookResponse, WebhookRequest) error` instead of http.HandlerFuncs.
 The server adapts the `ezcx.HandlerFunc`s into http.Handlers for the developer. `ezcx.Server` uses a default mux - eventually, the goal would be to support custom routers.
 You can provide `ezcx.HandlerFunc`s via the server's HandleCx method:

 ```go
 package main